AAA3A-AAA3A/AAA3A-cogs/docs/repo_telemetry.rst

 --------------

-Data scrubbing has three parts: removal of bot token, removal of Discord invites, and shortening of Discord IDs.
+Data scrubbing has three parts: removal of bot token, removal of Discord invites, removal of IP adress and shortening of Discord IDs.

 A simple `str.replace()` is used to replace the bot token with ``BOT-TOKEN``, if it appears for any reason.

 For invites, the regex provided in `Red's utils <https://github.com/Cog-Creators/Red-DiscordBot/blob/76bb65912ededdb58f72b9ed0dbb77071d22d4d5/redbot/core/utils/common_filters.py#L21>`_ is used and invites replaced with ``DISCORD-INVITE-LINK``

+For IP adress, a regex found in internet is used for IPv4 and IPv6.

 The shortening of Discord IDs is a little more complicated.
 Docs on these from Discord are `here <https://discord.com/developers/docs/reference#snowflakes>`_